oschina/tide/packages/extension-menubar/README.md

 # @gitee/tide-extension-menubar

-## 介绍
+## Introduction

-本扩展可为编辑器启用「菜单」功能，包括工具栏和气泡菜单。
+This extension enables the menu for the editor, including a toolbar and a bubble menu.

-## 功能
+## Features

-- 提供工具栏组件
+- Provides a toolbar component
-- 提供常用功能的菜单按钮
+- Provides menu buttons for common functions
-- 提供自定义菜单按钮组件
+- Provides a custom menu button component
-- 提供文本气泡菜单组件（加粗、斜体、删除线、链接）
+- Provides a text bubble menu component (bold, italic, strikethrough, link)